The Social Responsibility of Business is to Increase its Profits

 The goal isn’t to settle the debate — it’s to better understand the thinking that still shapes it.

-Choose How You Want to Access This Lesson
+Choose How You Want to Access This Module

-Unlimited access to all microlearning lessons — current and future
+Unlimited access to all modules — current and future

 A small shift in thinking can make a big difference.